-Source: Details available at: https://icfa.org.in/assets/doc/reports/indian-micro-irrigation-market.pdf, last accessed on 15 May 2019 state indicates the benefits to the farmers for adopting micro irrigation system.
-Benefit-cost ratio also shows that horticulture crops seem to be more profitable as compared to vegetable crops in majority of states such as Andhra Pradesh, Maharashtra, Gujarat, Odisha and Sikkim, where farmers have adopted MIS.
+Source: Details available at: https://icfa.org.in/assets/doc/reports/indian-micro-irrigation-market.pdf, last accessed on 15 May 2019

-The study also estimates the benefit-cost ratio shown in figure 3, which ranges from 1.76 (Bihar) to 2.79 (Sikkim) for horticulture crops, whereas it ranges from 1.85 (Bihar) to 2.78 (Uttarakhand) for vegetables crops with the adaptation of micro irrigation methods (Figure 3).
-An average benefit-to-cost ratio for the crops grown in each
+The study also estimates the benefit-cost ratio shown in figure 3, which ranges from 1.76 (Bihar) to 2.79 (Sikkim) for fruit crops, whereas it ranges from 1.85 (Bihar) to 2.78 (Uttarakhand) for vegetables crops with the adoption of micro irrigation methods (Figure 3).
+An average benefit-to-cost ratio for the crops grown in each state indicates the benefits to the farmers for adopting micro irrigation system.
+Benefit-cost ratio also shows that fruit crops seem to be more profitable as compared to vegetable crops in majority of states such as Andhra Pradesh, Chhattisgarh, Gujarat, Odisha and Sikkim, where farmers have adopted MIS.